Rebecca Adkins, Ph.D.

 - Found that neonates show an abnormal persistence of anti-inflammatory T-cell responses following exposure to model vaccine antigens.

-- Demonstrated immature responses of neonatal T lymphocytes are due to inherent properties of this population of cells rather than immature signals in the neonatal environment.
+- Demonstrated immature responses of neonatal T lymphocytes are due to inherent properties of this population of cells.

 - Observed that neonatal mice mount mature, highly protective responses in the intestinal immune system.